deluge-torrent/deluge/docs/source/intro/01-install.md

 ## <i class="fa fa-windows"></i> Windows

-Unfortuately due to move to GTK3 and Python 3 there is no installer package currently available for Windows.
+Unfortunately due to move to GTK3 and Python 3 there is no installer package currently available for Windows.

-Intrepid users can install Deluge from seperate packages as detailed in [issue #3201].
+Intrepid users can install Deluge from separate packages as detailed in [issue #3201].

 ## <i class="fa fa-apple"></i> macOS

-There is no `.app` package currently for macOS, but can try Deluge with homebrew.
+There is no `.app` package currently for macOS, but can try Deluge with [Homebrew].

 1. Install [Homebrew]
 2. Open a terminal.